-Companies that deliver great customer experiences tend to have higher What is retention?
-Retention refers to a customer continuing to use a business’ product or a service and to pay for the said product or service.
-It is a key…, referral rates, and overall customer satisfaction levels than those that do not.
+Companies that deliver great customer experiences tend to have higher retention, referral rates, and overall customer satisfaction levels than those that do not.

 This value can be built into your brand and will help promote sales with the family, friends, and social circles of your most passionate customers.
 This type of marketing and brand recognition can save time and money, and in today’s global marketplace, you need more than just low prices to compete.